pj1234678/Rustytrojan-gfw/README.md

-# Trojan Proxy Server with UDP Support
+# Trojan GFW Proxy Server with UDP Support

 A Rust implementation of a Trojan proxy server that supports both TCP and UDP traffic over TLS, with fallback capabilities for legitimate HTTPS traffic.